Gelman Family Law Lawyers

 • And possibly more

 Certain assets, collectively known as “excluded property”, are not included in the calculation of an individual’s net family property.
 For example, gifts or inheritances received by a spouse during the marriage may qualify as excluded property in some circumstances.
+If you have questions about how your inheritance may be treated during the equalization process, you can speak with our Toronto inheritances lawyers today.

 Property to be Divided Upon Marriage Breakdown Excluded Property Upon Marriage Breakdown